COST GUIDES

 Skip to remove soil 35 cubic metres 7 x @£265 large (builder) skip hirePer project£265

-If your garden is in an unruly state to begin with or you need to level out sections (of all) of your garden, then you may need to dig it up.
-The average cost to dig up a garden varies seasonally, but you can expect to pay around £70 per hour for the work.
+The average cost to dig up a garden varies seasonally, but you can expect to pay an average of £68 - £71 per hour for the work.

 Storage is always a good idea for any garden space, especially when it comes to keeping your garden neat, tidy and accessible.